beeware/toga/docs/background/philosophy.rst

 like a native app as well.

-A "Quit" option under a "File" menu makes sense if you're writing a Windows app - but it's completely out of place if you're on OS X - the Quit option should be under the application menu.
+A "Quit" option under a "File" menu makes sense if you're writing a Windows app - but it's completely out of place if you're on macOS - the Quit option should be under the application menu.

 And besides - why did the developer have to code the location of a Quit option